agforero/agforero.github.io/index.md

 * Intel/ARM Assembly
 * HTML5/CSS

 During the summer of 2020, I interned at [Argonne National Laboratory](https://www.anl.gov) as a Research Aide at the [Leadership Computing Facility](https://www.alcf.anl.gov/).
-I worked alongside two PhDs' to build tools for researching bleeding-edge compilers and supercomputing technologies.
+I worked alongside two PhD's to build tools for researching bleeding-edge compilers and supercomputing technologies.

 ### Projects: